-D-POAF® (Decentralized Proof-Oriented AI Framework) is a proof-oriented, decentralized reference framework for AI-native software engineering.
+D-POAF® (Decentralized Proof-Oriented AI Framework) is a proof-oriented, decentralized reference framework for AI-enabled software engineering.
 It defines a structured lifecycle model and foundational principles for designing, building, operating, and evolving software in human-AI engineering environments.

 D-POAF grounds legitimacy, governance, and accountability in verifiable proof, sustained through end-to-end traceability of intent, decisions, actions, artifacts, proofs, and outcomes.

-AI-native engineering introduces decisions and changes that cannot be justified by hierarchy, central control, or performance claims alone.
+AI-enabled engineering introduces decisions and changes that cannot be justified by hierarchy, central control, or performance claims alone.
 In hybrid human-AI environments, trust, value, and responsibility require:

 Traditional Approaches → D-POAF